SOLV-Code/WSP-Rapid-Status-WorkedExamples/DECISION_TREE/README.md

 # WSP STATUS DECISION TREE

+References with links are listed at the end of the [main Readme](https://github.com/SOLV-Code/WSP-Rapid-Status-WorkedExamples/tree/main?tab=readme-ov-file#references)

 ## Background

 We have extracted a consistent set of decision rules from status assessments completed in a series of expert workshops (Grant & Pestal 2013; DFO 2015; DFO 2016; Grant et al. 2020) and formalized these rules in a decision tree that works through a sequence of yes/no questions based on available information.
 Pestal et al. (2023) and DFO (2024) document the development and testing of candidate decision trees.